SEKOIA-IO/documentation/docs/getting_started/SSO_openid_connect.md

 ## Configure SSO on SEKOIA.IO

-To set up SSO, follow these instruction :
+To set up SSO, follow these instructions :

 1. Log in to SEKOIA.IO platform
 2. Click on your profile picture and select `Account settings` to access the User center